jhhaanstra/design-patterns/README.md

 ## issues
 The examples may lack some information because of lack of time.
 * Proxy pattern example is not completely finished
-* Some examples lack of comments
+* Some examples lack clear comments